bGuru Terms of Service

 §4.2 Jurisdiction-specific characterisation

 Israel (Penal Law 5737-1977 §225 + §227 / חוק העונשין, תשל"ז-1977 §§225, 227).
-Under Israeli law, a "prohibited game" (משחק אסור) under Penal Law §225 requires three cumulative elements: (i) a prize of money or monetary value that can be won, (ii) something of monetary value at stake or risked by the participant, and (iii) an outcome that depends substantially on chance. bGuru satisfies none of the three: there is no prize of any kind (the only reward is a skill rating and leaderboard position, which have no monetary value and cannot be redeemed or transferred); there is nothing of monetary value at stake or risked (participation is free, no in-app purchase is required to submit a pick, and no value can be lost); and sports prediction is a predominantly skill-based activity.
-Even on the most generous interpretation of the chance prong, the prize-and-stake prongs independently defeat the classification.
-The §227 "lottery" offence (הגרלה) equally does not apply: a lottery requires prize-and-consideration elements, neither of which is present. bGuru is not a "prohibited game" and is not a lottery under Israeli law.
+Under Israeli law, a "prohibited game" (משחק אסור) under Penal Law §225 requires three cumulative elements: (i) a prize of money or monetary value that can be won, (ii) something of monetary value at stake or risked by the participant, and (iii) an outcome that depends substantially on chance. bGuru's product design is intended to fall outside all three elements: there is no prize of any kind (the only reward is a skill rating and leaderboard position, which have no monetary value and cannot be redeemed or transferred); there is nothing of monetary value at stake or risked (participation is free, no in-app purchase is required to submit a pick, and no value can be lost); and sports prediction is a predominantly skill-based activity.
+Even on the most generous interpretation of the chance prong, the prize-and-stake prongs are both absent by product design.
+The §227 "lottery" offence (הגרלה) equally does not apply by design: a lottery requires prize-and-consideration elements, neither of which is present.

 §5 User-generated content & license to bGuru